• Skip to primary navigation

 The landscape is the work of Lancelot ‘Capability’ Brown, known as the last great English gardener.
 Capability Brown, is responsible for some the nation’s most recognisable and admired gardens including the grounds of Hampton Court Palace, Blenheim Palace and Chatsworth House.

 Though the park was changed during the Second World War, when it was used for army camps, many of Capability Brown’s signature designs can still be seen, for example in the Rotunda and Doric Temple in the park.
-In addition to the landscaped gardens there is also a 700-acre deer park.
-The park has been home to deer for over 500 years, and it is said that Henry VIII used to hunt here.

 Nearby Gardens and Wildlife Experiences